shoaibkhan17/JumpIN/readme.txt

 -Each Hole can also contain another Piece inside of it.

--Each Animal can validate its own movement.
+-Each Fox or Rabbit can validate its own movement.
 Once it is a valid move, it can ask the Board to move the Piece.

 -The JumpIN game checks if the Board is completed after each successful move.